abhigyan412/Weather-Zeotap-/README.md

 ## Configuration
 - Set your OpenWeatherMap API key in the utils.py file:
 - Configure cities in the CITIES list within utils.py.

--Customize the default temperature alert threshold by modifying the DEFAULT_ALERT_THRESHOLD variable
+- Customize the default temperature alert threshold by modifying the DEFAULT_ALERT_THRESHOLD variable

  ```bash
 API_KEY = 'your_openweathermap_api_key'